outbrain/ob1k/README.md

 Ob1k
 ========

-The home of the infamou Ob1k RPC framework.
+The home of the infamous Ob1k RPC framework.

 Long live Obi-Wan Kenobi